 * Each parcel offered for sale is individually identified by a brief legal description.

 * Bidders must sign an affidavit stating that he/she is not currently delinquent on any tax payments.
 Failure to sign such affidavit, as well as signing a false affidavit, may invalidate the property purchase.
 Affidavits are available in the Collector’s office and must be completed prior to the sale.

 * The successful bidder must pay the total purchase price to the Collector’s office immediately at the close of the sale.
 They will then receive a receipt identifying the parcel and bid price paid.

 * If the bid is not paid, a penalty of 25% of the bid amount plus a prosecuting attorney’s fee may be assessed against the bidder.

-* The original property owner may redeem the property anytime, within the time allowed by law, which is up to one year from the date of sale (revised 2004).
+* The original property owner may redeem the property anytime, within the time allowed by law.

 * Liens are not extinguished at the time of sale or during any period of redemption.